 We hold personal data for different purposes and the length of time we keep it will vary depending on the services or products we are providing.

-We will only keep your data for a reasonable period of time, which is based on the purpose for which we are using it.
-Once that purpose has been fulfilled, we will securely delete that data or anonymise it (so that neither we, nor anyone else, can tell that the data relates to you) unless we are required to retain the data longer for legal, tax or accounting reasons.
+We only keep data for a reasonable period of time, which is based on the purpose for which we are using it.
+Once that purpose has been fulfilled, we will securely delete that data or anonymise it (so that neither we, nor anyone else, can tell that the data relates to the original data subject) unless we are required to retain the data longer for legal, tax or accounting reasons.

 - we think about what type of information it is, the amount collected, how sensitive or intrusive it might be and any legal requirements

-- we will not hold your personal data any longer than we need to or have to
+- we will not hold personal data any longer than we need to or have to

-Personal data which you and others supply to us is generally stored and kept inside the United Kingdom.
+Personal data supplied to us is generally stored and kept inside the United Kingdom.

 However, due to the nature of our business and the technologies required, personal data may sometimes be transferred to third party service providers outside the UK.
 This is nearly always within the EEA or other countries considered ‘adequate’ in data protection terms by the UK as we are aware that countries without an ‘adequacy’ status may not have the same level of data protection laws and have a lower level of protection.